leonardinius/leonardinius.github.io/_posts/2013-12-15-summarizing-my-play-framework-experience.md

 * Module maturity

   I'm used to Spring Security authentication and authorization programming model and maturity.
 I was unpleasantly suprised with the state of things with Play modules.
-Some of them seems mature, but require quite a lot of boilerplate code to start with.
+Some of them seem mature, but require quite a lot of boilerplate code to start with.
 Other just break binary compatibility too often (it happens when the only version to depend to in public repository is SNAPSHOT one).

   I wish auth modules would the only example to point to, however I had similar experience with different modules.
 I get it, it happens.
 The shitty thing is when you don't have a lot of alternatives to choose from.
-Something breaks and you are forced into options: either to rollback or maintain / fix the module dependency.
+Something breaks and you are forced into options: either to rollback to snapshot, maintain module or fix the module dependency.
 It's not something you could always afford to spend your time on, especially on tight calendar schedule.

 * Developer platform support (e.g. Windows)

   Basically the reason I ended up using version `2.1.5` at the moment - is shitty Windows platform support on `2.2x` branches on their initial releases.
-As I understood from GitHub issue comments and Google Group mailing lists - the core team doesn't have testing on Windows integrated into their develop pipelines (since their use Mac OSX and Linux mostly).
+As I understood from GitHub issue comments and Google Group mailing lists - the core team doesn't have testing on Windows integrated into their develop pipelines (since their use Mac OS X and Linux mostly).

   I would expect something like this from beta or release candidate, however it was strange to see it in release